veera-raghavann/aiml-tasks/README.md

 # AI/ML Club Recruitment Tasks

-This is a deliberately simple, well-documented submission.
  Each task is independent and can be run from its own folder.

 ## Setup